Jeju horse: Breed characteristics

 The Jeju horse is a small to medium-sized breed with a large head and a thick neck.
-It has a block-shaped body with a relatively long torso compared to its heights measured from the ground to withers or from the ground to its hip.
-They were traditionally used as farm and draft horses because of their remarkable stamina and endurance, while current breeds are utilized for racing and riding.
+It has a block-shaped body with a relatively long torso compared to its heights measured from the ground to withers or hip.
+They were traditionally used as farm and draft horses because of their remarkable stamina and endurance, while current breeds are used for racing and riding.
 With firm and thick hooves, they run without the need for horseshoes.

-Stallions range from 121.8 to 128.9 cm, while mares usually stand between 113.2 to 127.3 cm The typical lengths of both genders lie between 122.3 to 124.5 cm and, on average, they weigh 230 to 330 kg.
+Stallions range from 121.8 to 128.9 cm, while mares usually stand between 113.2 and 127.3 cm The typical lengths of both genders lie between 122.3 and 124.5 cm, and on average, they weigh 230 to 330 kg.

 Coat colors

 The Jeju horse exhibits a range of colors, which determine the names of the types, along with the characteristics of each body part.
 The coat color also forms a standard to distinguish each type.